apache/directory-fortress-realm/REALM-CONTEXT-SETUP.md

 10. Redeploy web application to Tomcat.

-11. Login to the web application.
-Users that successfully authenticate and have activated role(s) listed in auth-constraints have access to all resources matching the url-pattern(s).
+11. Login to the web app.
+Users that successfully authenticate and have role(s) listed in **auth-constraint** of web deployment descriptor may access matching resources under the **url-pattern**.

 12. Verify that realm is operating properly per Tomcat server log: